3redronin/mu-server/HTTP2-CONCURRENCY.md

 execution-domain phases identified above.

 1. Inbound frame events from the reader are processed in wire order.
-2. Every protocol state mutation has the coordinator as its linearization point.
+2. Every protocol state mutation has an explicit linearization point: the coordinator for stream and output state, and the inbound-flow lock for receive-window accounting.
 3. No frame other than permitted priority information or a permitted additional `RST_STREAM` is emitted after `RST_STREAM`.
 4. No DATA is emitted unless both connection and stream credit were reserved.